As a (plug-in) developer I have the option to install Pulp without a message broker

 Is in-memory viable and I'm not thinking about this right?

 #6 Updated by milan almost 3 years ago

 The Kombu in-memory transport seems it does use a queue so the correctness might not be an issue but of course, if multiple worker processes are concerned, in-memory transport wouldn't be possible; we'd have to use worker threads instead what might not be worth the effort of refactoring.
 Hard to tell without further investigation.

 #7 Updated by bmbouter almost 3 years ago

 I was assuming we would still have it be multi-process, and work would still be run by the Celery workers.
 Running a multi-process application as a single process is doable, but it could be risky.
 Relative to the benefit I don't think it's worth the risk.
 More input on the tradeoff could be good.

-#11 Updated by daviddavis over 1 year ago
+#11 Updated by daviddavis almost 3 years ago

 Can I ask who the target audience is?
 Is it core developers, plugin developers, or pulp end users?
 Or maybe some combination of all three?
 I see a lot of value—it's always nice to simplify environments and give users options—but I also some risks as well.
 I'm a bit torn.